This week, I’m going to share some cover songs that I like.

 I remember the show as having a blend of a minimalist aesthetic and a touch of absurdism.
 I recently revisited some episodes and clips online to see if that perception held up.
 Answer: Sort of.

 On the end of things that haven’t aged well are the production values.
 What I remember as “minimalism” is more cheapness.
 The graphics are blocky, the animations jerky, and the sets amateurishly basic.
 Sound mixing and pacing is all over the place, with odd silences and timings cropping up frequently.
-I suppose you can’t blame them too much; I doubt they had the budget or many industry veterans on the team.
+I suppose you can’t blame the creators too much; I doubt they had the budget or many industry veterans on the team.

 Despite that, the show has a creative spark of silliness that endures.
-One of my favorite episodes is still a favorite, “God Wants Me to Forgive Them?”
+One of my favorite episodes is still a winner, “God Wants Me to Forgive Them?”
 Its climax revolves around Matthew 18:22, which states that we should forgive our peers “seventy times seven” times.
 Various characters try to figure out how many times that is.
 Then, a little girl grape with a hugely caricatured hillbilly accent states: “Four hundred and ninety!”
 What an inspired moment, inexplicably hilarious.
 It’s worth a watch.
 And if that wasn’t enough, the story is followed by a Gilligan’s Island parody.

 Yet the most inspired element of the show is its musical numbers.
 The theme song is rightfully iconic.
 Episodes were peppered with memorable numbers like the jazzy